Qiqis-Notebook/qnb-client/README.md

 npm start
 ```

 > There is no mock API server so all fetch requests to the local Qiqi's Notebook API endpoint will fail.
-You can mock the API response based on the type definition but do not use production API (from qiqis-notebook.com) to develop as it can result in Cloudflare Ban.
+You can mock the API response based on the type definition but limit the use of production API (from qiqis-notebook.com) to develop as it can result in Cloudflare Ban.

+> API url can be configured in `config/constants.ts`, the default development api url is `http://127.0.0.1:3001`

 # Asset